BenjaminPlanterose/UMtools/README.md

 orphan = all[!(all %in% known_probes)]; length(orphan) # 473
 ```

-Diving into the annotation, Type I probes have two addresses corresponding to methylated and unmethylated probes:
+Diving into the annotation, Type I probes have two probes or addresses (A and B) corresponding to unmethylated and methylated probes, respectively:
 ```r
 head(TypeI.Green[, 1:3], n = 2)
 #          Name    AddressA    AddressB